 The other products we tested

-In our focus group, the uComfy’s user friendliness score was 6.8, which was towards the bottom of the list.
+In our focus group, the user friendliness score was 6.8, which was towards the bottom of the list.
 It performed in the mid-seven range for the rest of the metrics, and was the closest of the remaining three to be considered an “honorable mention”.

 Homedics Deep Kneading

-The underwhelming massage was also supported by our focus group, which gave the Homedics massager a comfort and pain relief rating of 5.1 and 5.5 respectively.
+The underwhelming foot massage was also supported by our focus group, which gave the Homedics massager a comfort and pain relief rating of 5.1 and 5.5 respectively.

 The 3Q was similar to the uComfy in the sense that the controls don’t offer much variation.
-Options are basically limited to turning kneading, air pressure, and heating on or off without any variation in intensity.
+Features are basically limited to turning kneading, air pressure, and heating on or off without any variation in intensity.
 There are also two programs to choose from, without any description about how they differ.

 In the focus group, the 3Q received a score of 6.5 out of 10; the lowest of all our finalists.
 We think this score matches with our own experience as well.